tdevika/hush-android/Readme.md

 ### Questions
  - How to merge watchlist/portfolio/bhav api call
- - How to update update db
+ - How to update db

 ### Learning
 - Style